Skip to main content

 Venue management

 Llewellyn Hall is a part of the Australian National University and is housed in the School of Music Building.
 Llewellyn Hall and its adjacent venues are managed by the ANU's Venues & Functions team.
-This team encompasses professionals who are experienced in event management, production coordination, staging, technical services and marketing.
+This team encompasses professionals who are experienced in event management and marketing.

 Contact Us